Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 The conversion-goal grouping is the upstream signal everything in the account optimizes against.
 Smart Bidding does not know what a purchase means to the operator.
 Smart Bidding knows what is in the primary-goal bucket.
 If add-to-cart is in that bucket, the algorithm will buy add-to-cart traffic.
 The platform is not malicious here.
 It is doing exactly what the configuration told it to do.

-The default GTM-Shopify integration pushes add-to-cart at parity with purchase because the integration is built for analytics-style measurement, not for bidding-target use.
+The default GTM-Shopify integration pushes add-to-cart at parity with purchase because the integration is built for data-style measurement, not for bidding-target use.
 The two use cases have different signal-quality requirements.
-Treating an analytics signal as a bidding-target signal is the failure mode that produced this case file.
+Treating an data signal as a bidding-target signal is the failure mode that produced this case file.
 The integration is not wrong; the import is.

 The lesson is that conversion-goal hygiene is the precondition for any other claim about Google Ads performance being true.
-Reported ROAS is a function of the conversion-goal definition, not a measurement of revenue.
+Claimed ROAS is a function of the conversion-goal definition, not a measurement of revenue.
 The two are sometimes the same.
 They are sometimes very far apart.
-Reading the dashboard without reading the goal grouping that feeds it is reading a number with no idea what it counts.
+Scanning the dashboard without scanning the goal grouping that feeds it is scanning a number with no idea what it counts.

 Five Cents · Stan's note